leric2/GROMORA-harmo/documentation/run_integration.md

 ### Flag filtering of the calibrated spectra during integration

 Implement option to select which flags should be taken into account for the integration.

+### Check the window correction